- One-time purchase

 Every mind map you create starts with a Central Theme which is the main title for your mind map.
 Mind maps are great for brainstorming.
 When you have plenty of ideas on your mind, you can put them all down as central themes by tapping the Plus icon on your top toolbar.
 To do this a bit quicker, make sure nothing on your mind map is selected and double-tap an empty space.
 When brainstorming you are simply putting all your ideas on the mind map canvas to get them off your mind.
 You are not organising your thoughts yet, therefore at this point, your mind map has no connections between the ideas.
 You can decide how your ideas are connected later.

-To build your mind map you have to add topics and content to it.
+To build your mind map, you have to add topics and content to it.
 You can add child and sibling nodes using the Plus icon on the node.
 A child node is one hierarchy lower than the node you’re adding it to.
 Sibling nodes are on the same hierarchy level and you add them using the sibling icon, which looks like a star.
-You can also use the big Plus icon on the toolbar if you don’t remember what these icons mean because it has them written out for you:
+You can also use the big Plus icon on the toolbar if you don’t remember what these icons mean because it is written out for you:

 - Add Child Topic